-If you’ve been paying attention, you’ve likely seen or heard about accounts like Art History Snap on Tumblr, or come across lists of funny museum Snapchats like these:
+If you’ve been paying attention, you’ve likely seen or heard about accounts like Art History Snap on Tumblr, or come across lists of funny museum Snapchats.

 In order to engage with and educate a younger, more diverse audience, many businesses are turning to social media – and museums are no different.